spiral/docs/components/validation.md

 ],
 ```

-Every checker must has it's own name, such name can be used as prefix (using :: separator) while defining validation rules, for example StringChecker provides method named "regexp" with ability to apply regular expression to field value, lets use it:
+Every checker must has it's own name.
+This name can be used as prefix (using :: separator) while defining the validation rules.
+For example, StringChecker provides a method named "regexp" that has the ability to apply regular expression to a field value.
+Lets try it:

 ```php
 /**